Skip to main content

 Anyway, I guess that was two paragraphs, and I don't need to take it any further than that, because I don't want the body of this blog post to be about me and my loneliness.

 I've been wanting to go to Mackinac Island for two years now (I can hardly even believe that it's been that long since I was there).
-With Lake Michigan getting colder and the 2024 season coming to a close, I figured that I would just take myself to Mackinac myself.
+With Lake Michigan getting colder and the 2024 season coming to a close, I figured that I would just take myself to Mackinac.
 I wanted to ride a bike around the island and eat too much fudge and see the colors on the trees...and just be.
 So when The Grand Hotel sent me yet another email claiming they had a deal (I find this is a farce 99% of the time), I checked it out and sure enough, on Monday, October 14, the nightly rate for a room was $441 (it's usually $800+) AND the rate was for the room (and not per person) AND it included breakfast.
 Every other night was back to the regular rates, but evidently nobody wanted to visit Mackinac on Monday, October 14.

 I reserved the room.

 Thankfully, Gordon is once again super busy with work and studying so Glo was willing to come with me.
-She has been to Mackinac more recently that I have, seeing that her honeymoon there happened just over a year ago, but she has never stayed at The Grand.
+She has been to Mackinac more recently that I have, seeing that her honeymoon happened there just over a year ago, but she has never stayed at The Grand.

 There was a touch of sadness that I would be away from John, but I really needed to get away, so I packed my bags Sunday night.

 Unfortunately, Monday morning, John was attempting to sleep in on a post-call day (first time this has even been offered) when he got a call that he had patients waiting.
 Yep, another screw-up with the scheduling person and his office.
 It didn't bother me that he needed to go in, but he had promised me that he would take care of the house and the animals while I was gone.
 So while he flew out of bed and gave me a kiss goodbye, I was about to load the car when I was saddled with making the bed and getting the animals situated for the day.
-You would think Gordon could take care of the animals, but he has proven to be a numbskull when it comes to animal care.

 I put Mochi on the back deck with water (and hoped that someone would feed her later in the day), but when I went to lock up Hootie, I couldn't find him anywhere.
 Normally this wouldn't be a problem, but the guys who are doing our renovations consistently leave the doors open (despite posted signs on neon green paper on every door), and Hootie takes any available opportunity to head outside.